Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

 Important Details on Visiting Iguazú National Park

-How long do you need?
 Budget for at least 6 hours in the park, minimum.
-If you can spend two days there, do it.
+If you can spend two days there, you’ll be able to see everything.
 If you want to go to the Brazilian side, that will also need its own day.
 I’ve actually seen tourists ask, “Can I do an Iguazu day trip from Buenos Aires?”
 NO!
 You absolutely cannot.
 Nothing in Argentina is a day trip, this country is massive.
-You have to fly here for goodness sakes!
-Give the area at least a few days if you can.
+Spend at least three days in Iguazu, if you can.

 When to Visit Iguazu